Tim Wakefield, who revived his career and Red Sox trophy case with knuckleball, has died at 57

 BOSTON (AP) — Tim Wakefield, the knuckleballing workhorse of the Red Sox pitching staff who bounced back after giving up a season-ending home run to the Yankees in the 2003 playoffs to help Boston win its curse-busting World Series title the following year, has died.
 He was 57.

-The Red Sox announced his death in a statement Sunday.
+The Red Sox announced his death in a statement Sunday that detailed not only his baseball statistics but a career full of charitable endeavors.
 Wakefield had brain cancer, according to ex-teammate Curt Schilling, who outed the illness on a podcast last week — drawing an outpouring of support for Wakefield.
 The Red Sox confirmed an illness at the time but did not elaborate, saying Wakefield had requested privacy.

+“It’s one thing to be an outstanding athlete; it’s another to be an extraordinary human being.
+Tim was both,” Red Sox Chairman Tom Werner said in the team’s statement.
+“I know the world was made better because he was in it.”

+The news brought condolences from baseball commissioner Rob Manfred and Players Association President Tony Clark — a former teammate — from Massachusetts Gov. Maura Healey and her predecessor, current NCAA President Charlie Baker, and from teams and players around the majors.
+Mariners pitcher George Kirby even broke out a knuckleball Seattle’s game against Texas.

+Wakefield won the Roberto Clemente Award for sportsmanship and community involvement in 2010 and was the Red Sox nominee seven other times.
+He was the team’s first Jimmy Fund captain, visiting with patients and raising funds for the childhood cancer charity, and the honorary chairman of the Red Sox Foundation.

+“He was a great man who will be dearly missed,” the Pirates said.

-But it was his role in the Red Sox-Yankees rivalry of the early 2000s that turned Wakefield into a fan favorite whose impact went far beyond his numbers.
+But it was Wakefield’s role in the Red Sox-Yankees rivalry of the early 2000s that turned him into a fan favorite whose impact went far beyond his numbers.

 After New York rallied to tie Game 7 of the ’03 AL Championship Series, Wakefield came on in relief in the 11th inning and Aaron Boone hit his first pitch for a walkoff home run to end Boston’s season and extend a World Series drought that stretched back to 1918.

-The following October, with the Red Sox season again at risk against the Yankees in the ALCS, Wakefield got nine outs in extra innings of Game 5, setting up David Ortiz to win it in the 14th.
-The Red Sox went on to complete their comeback from a three-games-to-none deficit and then sweep St. Louis in the World Series to claim their first championship in 86 years.
+The following October, with the Red Sox season again at risk against the Yankees in the ALCS, Wakefield sacrificed his Game 4 start to pitch in relief in a Game 3 blowout, saving the bullpen for the rest of the series.
+Boston lost 19-8 to fall behind three games to none but rallied with four straight wins, with Wakefield getting nine outs in extra innings of Game 5 to set up David Ortiz to win it in the 14th.

-“He was a great competitor when he took that mound,” former teammate Kevin Youkilis said on the broadcast of Sunday’s Red Sox game.
-“He was just a great teammate and just a great friend.
-Had the luxury of playing with him on the field, in the booth, and just glad that I had the opportunity over the years to be alongside of him.”

 He announced his retirement the following spring training, seven wins short of breaking the franchise record for wins held by Clemens and Young.

 “I’m still a competitor, but ultimately I think this is what’s best for the Red Sox,” he said at the time.
 “I think this is what’s best for my family.
-And to be honest with you, seven wins isn’t going to make me a different person or a better man.
-So, my family really needs me at home.”
+And to be honest with you, seven wins isn’t going to make me a different person or a better man.”

 An eighth-round Pittsburgh draft pick in 1988, Wakefield converted to a pitcher two years later in an effort to revive his chances of making the majors.
 He got his callup midway through the 1992 season and went 8-1, finishing third in the NL rookie of the year voting.